-Students are encouraged to attend classes at their skill level as well as lower-level classes.
-This is a great opportunity to practice leading and following, technique and styling.
+Levels: Students are encouraged to attend classes at their current skill level and below.
+The more basic classes are a great opportunity to practice leading and following, technique and styling.
 In beginner classes, instructors will also offer suggestions to higher-level dancers to help maximize their learning experience.
-Students can mix and match class levels throughout the month, (for example if they are ready for Br2 Foxtrot but only Beg Bolero), and to take as many classes as they are currently ready for.
+Students are welcome to mix and match class levels throughout the month, (for example if they are ready for Br2 Foxtrot but only Beg Bolero, they are welcome to take each dance at the corresponding level), and to take as many classes as they are currently ready for.
+The $70 Monthly Unlimited Group Class Pass includes all shaded classes on the schedule that are at your current dance level.
+Please take a look at the class descriptions and pre-requisites below, to help you to determine the best classes for your current dance level.
 Instructors are happy to advise students regarding the most appropriate current level for them in each dance; and instructors reserve the right to ask students to sit out of any class if it is beyond their current level.

 Shoes: Any shoes worn in the ballroom must be clean and dry.
 Please change shoes in the upstairs viewing rooms and leave street shoes upstairs.
 Ballroom dance shoes are required for all Bronze 2 and Silver classes; for Beginner or Bronze 1 classes, students may wear shoes with a hard leather or vinyl sole (no sneakers or soft-rubber soled shoes).
 Students may wear open-toes shoes for Rhythm/Latin classes; closed-toed shoes are required for all Smooth/Standard classes.
 (Rhythm/Latin classes are: Cha Cha, Rumba, Swing, Bolero, Mambo, Samba, Hustle, West Coast, Salsa.
 Smooth/Standard classes are: Waltz, Tango, Foxtrot, Quickstep).

-Dress Code: Dancers may want to dress in layers in case they get warm during class; short sleeve shirts are acceptable but we ask all dancers to refrain from wearing sleeveless tops.
+Dress Code: Dancers are encouraged to dress in layers in case they get warm during class; short sleeve shirts are acceptable but we ask all dancers to refrain from wearing sleeveless tops.
 Please use perfume/cologne sparingly, if at all.
 Students may dress comfortably for group classes, but we ask students to refrain from jeans or sneakers for Social Dances.